 View from space: Layers of atmosphere on the horizon

-A view of the horizon from the International Space Station that allows scientists to detect the gases and particles that make up the different layers of our atmosphere.
+A view of the horizon from the International Space Station enables scientists to detect the gases and particles that make up the different layers of atmosphere above Earth’s surface.

 For the rest of us …. gorgeous.

 Click on the image (below) to see it BIG.

 Astronauts aboard the International Space Station captured this digital photograph on July 31, 2011.